cds-snc/platform-forms-client/README.md

 There are some environment variables that can optionally be configured.
 You can see a list in `.env.example`.

+### Grant yourself admin access locally
+- Login using your email via Google SSO
+- Retrieve your users id from the users table in the formsDB `select * from users where email='YOUR_EMAIL'`
+- Update the record to elevate yourself as an admin `UPDATE users SET admin=true WHERE id=YOUR_ID`

 ### Notify integration

 To send a form submission to an email address, you should configure the following environment variables in a `.env` file: